spine-tools/Spine-Toolbox/docs/source/parameter_value_editor.rst

 Parameter value editor is used to edit object and relationship parameter values such as time series, time patterns or durations.
-It can also convert between different value types like from a time series to a time pattern.
+It can also convert between different value types, e.g. from a time series to a time pattern.

 The editor is available from a **right click** popup menu or by **double clicking** a parameter value in one of the data store views.